-Training of the Joint OHS Committee members will be undertaken using the Union's training program.
+Training of Joint Occupational Health and Safety Committee members will be undertaken using the Union's training program.

-(a) The program will provide two days training for all OHS Committee members and designated safety representatives pursuant to the BCA and OHSR within six months of employment.
+(a) The program will provide two days training for all OHS Committee members and designated safety representatives pursuant to the WCA and OHSR within six months of appointment.

-(b) The program shall, at a minimum, reflect the requirements and standards for a health and safety program recommended by the Workers' Compensation Board.
+(b) The program shall, at a minimum, reflect the requirements and standards for a health and safety program recommended by WorkSafeBC.

-(c) The training shall be carried out jointly by teams of qualified union and employer representatives, and will utilize other appropriate instructional formats as may be agreed.
-Instructors shall receive appropriate training, as agreed to by the parties, in OHS techniques.
+(c) The training shall be carried out jointly by teams of qualified union and employer representatives, and will utilize various other appropriate instructional formats as may be agreed.
+Instructors shall receive appropriate training, as agreed to by the parties, in occupational health and safety and instructional techniques.